National Archives Preservation Facility

 We are now in the process of addressing a backlog of access applications.
 This may take many months.
 Again, we thank you for your patience and understanding.

 If you have a query about access to records you can ask us a question.

-Why are we building the NAPF?
+Why did we build the NAPF?

 Preservation and conservation

 The records in our care come in many shapes, sizes and formats; some are fragile and prone to deterioration.
-Controlled storage environments and specialised preservation facilities will slow down that process.
+Controlled storage environments and specialised preservation facilities slow down that process.

 Value to the Australian public

 The collection contains significant Australian Government records, reflecting our history and identity.
 Our purpose is to preserve, store and make accessible this information for the benefit of all Australians.